+The [AD9164](#) supports several LMFC sync processing modes.
+These modes are one shot, continuous, and monitor modes.
 All sync processing modes perform a phase check to confirm that the LMFC is phase aligned to an alignment edge.
-In Subclass 1, the SYSREF $\pm$ rising edge acts as the alignment edge; in Subclass 0, an internal processing clock acts as the alignment edge.
+In Subclass 1, the $SYSREF\pm$ rising edge acts as the alignment edge; in Subclass 0, an internal processing clock acts as the alignment edge.

-The SYSREF $\pm$ signal is sampled by a divide by 4 version of the DAC clock.
-After SYSREF $\pm$ is sampled, the phase of the DAC clock/4 used to sample SYSREF $\pm$ is stored in Register 0x037, Bits[7:0] and Register 0x038, Bits[3:0] as a thermometer code.
+The $SYSREF\pm$ signal is sampled by a divide by 4 version of the DAC clock.
+After $SYSREF\pm$ is sampled, the phase of the (DAC clock) $\div 4$ used to sample $SYSREF\pm$ is stored in Register 0x037, Bits[7:0] and Register 0x038, Bits[3:0] as a thermometer code.
 This offset can be used by the SERDES data transmitter (for example, FPGA) to align multiple DACs by accounting for this clock offset when transmitting data.
+The sync modes are described below.
 See the Sync Procedure section for details on the procedure for syncing the LMFC signals.

-One-Shot Sync Mode (SYNC\MODE = Register 0x03A, Bits[1:0] = 0b10)
+One Shot Sync Mode (SYNCMODE = Register 0x03A, Bits[1:0] = 0b10)

-In one-shot sync mode, a phase check occurs on only the first alignment edge that is received after the sync machine is armed.
-After the phase is aligned on the first edge, the [AD9163](#) transitions to monitor mode.
-Though an LMFC synchronization occurs only once, the SYSREF $\pm$ signal can still be continuous.
+In one shot sync mode, a phase check occurs on only the first alignment edge that is received after the sync machine is armed.
+After the phase is aligned on the first edge, the [AD9164](#) transitions to monitor mode.
+Though an LMFC synchronization occurs only once, the $SYSREF\pm$ signal can still be continuous.
 In this case, the phase is monitored and reported, but no clock phase adjustment occurs.

-Continuous Sync Mode (SYNC\MODE = Register 0x03A, Bits[1:0] = 0b01)
+Continuous Sync Mode (SYNCMODE = Register 0x03A, Bits[1:0] = 0b01)

-Continuous mode must be used in Subclass 1 only with a periodic SYSREF $\pm$ signal.
+Continuous mode must be used in Subclass 1 only with a periodic $SYSREF\pm$ signal.
 In continuous mode, a phase check/alignment occurs on every alignment edge.

-Continuous mode differs from one-shot mode in two ways.
+Continuous mode differs from one shot mode in two ways.
 First, no SPI cycle is required to arm the device; the alignment edge seen after continuous mode is enabled results in a phase check.
 Second, a phase check occurs on every alignment edge in continuous mode.

-Monitor Sync Mode (SYNC\MODE = Register 0x03A, Bits[1:0] = 0b00)
+Monitor Sync Mode (SYNCMODE = Register 0x03A, Bits[1:0] = 0b00)

 In monitor mode, the user can monitor the phase error in real time.
-Use this sync mode with a periodic SYSREF $\pm$ signal.
+Use this sync mode with a periodic $SYSREF\pm$ signal.
 The phase is monitored and reported, but no clock phase adjustment occurs.